-The single most important indicator that affects tanker companies’ top line revenue is shipping rates, which influence profitability margins, earnings, and share prices.
+The single most important indicator that affects tanker companies’ top line revenue is shipping rates, which influences profitability margins, earnings, and share prices.
 So traders and analysts often look at shipping rates.
 Shipping rates generally fall because of looser supply and demand dynamics.
 On the other hand, shippers can achieve higher shipping rates through tighter supply.

-Crude tanker rates will likely stay depressed
+Crude tanker rates likely to see downside

 © 2013 Market Realist, Inc.

 But if I knew how to manage my portfolio safer and smarter than most hedge fund managers, I could realistically grow my wealth.